Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 Choose coffee if you need fast, strong energy for a short burst of physical or mental effort.

 Choose matcha if you want a gentler, longer-lasting focus state with fewer side effects.
-The caffeine in matcha tea vs coffee is lower per serving, but the L-theanine pairing makes each milligram work harder.
+The caffeine in matcha tea vs coffee is lower per serving, but the L-theanine pairing may make the caffeine feel more sustained and balanced.

 But here's the thing both options share: tolerance.
 Drink either one daily, and your brain adapts.
 The effect dims.
 You add another cup.
 Then another.
 It's the same treadmill, just at different speeds.